Hierosoft/linux-preinstall/readme.md

 - [nopackage](https://github.com/poikilos/nopackage): Install any AppImage, archive, deb, or binary as an icon (download icons automatically when known!) on any GNU+Linux system!
   - formerly the linux-preinstall tool called install_any.py
 - [rotocanvas](https://github.com/poikilos/rotocanvas): has several useful commands related to image sequences including (browseable) image "playlists".
+- [TemperatureSanitizer](https://github.com/poikilos/TemperatureSanitizer): See also TEMPerV1 verbose output files (files named with -vvv) for technical info.

 ## Usage